Adams' Coding and Reimbursement

 Description

-Combining the basics of coding, insurance, and reimbursement in one concise text, this reader-friendly resource is your key to understanding the fundamentals of medical billing and coding.
-Clearly organized, full-color chapters guide you through the entire coding and claims process, detailing coding rules and applications, insurance guidelines, and the reimbursement system, all accompanied by real-world practice to help you apply what you’ve learned in the field!
+Combining the basics of coding, insurance, and reimbursement in one concise text, Adams' Coding and Reimbursement: A Simplified Approach, 4th Edition looks at the big picture of medical billing and coding and shows how it fits into the physician reimbursement system.
+Clearly organized, full-color chapters guide you through the entire coding and claims process, detailing coding rules and applications, insurance guidelines, and the reimbursement system.
+Realistic, hands-on practice helps you apply what you've learned.
+Written by medical insurance, billing, and coding expert Wanda Adams, this edition includes the latest ICD-9-CM and CPT codes, a new chapter on HCPCS coding, and a new chapter preparing you for the 2013 transition to ICD-10-CM.

 Key Features

-- Highlighted examples illustrate concepts in realistic medical office settings to enhance your understanding.
+- Hybrid approach to coding and insurance shows how coding, claims submission, and reimbursement go hand in hand.

-- Coding exercises teach you how to correctly code using the ICD-9-CM and CPT-4 manuals.
+- Coding exercises teach you how to correctly code using the ICD-9-CM and CPT manuals.

 - Test Your Knowledge questions within each chapter help you assess your strengths and weaknesses and prepare for exams.

-- Critical thinking problems challenge you to apply chapter concepts to common coding scenarios.

-- Code It and Claim It! software familiarizes you with a professional coding claim interface similar to programs you’ll use on the job and provides real-world practice with actual patient cases.
+- Code It and Claim It! program on the companion Evolve website familiarizes you with a professional coding claim interface and provides practice with actual patient cases.

-- Key term lists and an extensive glossary reinforce your understanding of important coding and insurance terminology.

 Table of Contents

-- Diagnostic Coding: International Classification of Diseases, 9th Edition, Clinical Modification (ICD-9-CM)
+1. Diagnostic Coding: International Classification of Diseases, 9th Revision, Clinical Modification (ICD-9-CM)

+2. Diagnostic Coding: International Classification of Diseases, 10th Revision, Clinical Modification (ICD-10-CM) NEW!

 Details